Lydeard St Lawrence

-Lydeard St Lawrence or St Lawrence Lydiard is a village and civil parish in Somerset, England, situated 7 mi north west of Taunton in the Somerset West and Taunton district.
+Lydeard St Lawrence or St Lawrence Lydiard is a village and civil parish in Somerset, England, situated 7 mi north west of Taunton.
 The village has a population of 506.
 The parish includes the hamlets of Westowe, Hoccombe and Pyleigh, with its 16th century manor house.

 History

 The Lydeard part of the name is believed to be a corruption of Lidegaard from the Celtic garth meaning ridge and Old English led meaning grey.
 The second part of the village name is taken from the dedication of the church.

 From Saxon times the manor was owned by the Bishop of Winchester as part of their Taunton Deane estate.
-After the Norman Conquest it was granted to Wilward by William the conqueror and known as Pylegh.
+After the Norman Conquest it was granted to Wilward by William the Conqueror and known as Pylegh.
 The parish of Lydeard St Lawrence was part of the Taunton Deane Hundred.

 In the 18th century the manor was acquired by the Hancock family.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-It was previously in the district of Taunton Deane, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Taunton Rural District before that.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.